fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://github.com/DigeeX/raider">-Raider - Web authentication testing framework</a>

+<a href="https://github.com/iamthefrogy/frogy/">-Frogy : Using the combination of different subdomain enumeration tools and logic this script tries to identify more subdomains and TLDs in recon. </a>

 <a href="https://n00b.sh/posts/aes-killer-mobile-app-demo/">-Decrypting Mobile App Traffic using AES Killer and Frida</a>

 <a href="https://burpsuite.guide/blog/how-good-is-burps-api-scanning/">-How good is Burp's API Scanning?</a>